dphilipson/transducist/docs/api.md

 chainFrom(range(15, 10, -2)).toArray(); // -> [15, 13, 11]
 ```

-The iterator is lazy, so for example the following will return quickly and not
+Values are produced lazily, so for example the following will return quickly and not
 use up all your memory:

 ```ts